My names Pedro, I'm New Jersey born and raised and I'm not wired in the head quite right.

 I figured that was the important stuff to get out of the way.

 I'm artistic and a procrastinator.
-I like to write and have gotten essays published in a couple of online journals and zines.
+I'm a writer and have gotten essays published in a couple of online journals and zines.

 Who am I?